scrapy/scrapy/docs/topics/request-response.rst

           already present in the response ``<form>`` element, its value is overridden by the one passed in this parameter.
        :type formdata: dict

+       :param clickdata: The arguments in clickdata are passed directly to ClientForm's click_request_data() method.
+See <ClientForm> for more info.
+       :type clickdata: dict

        The other parameters of this class method are passed directly to the :class:`FormRequest` constructor.